-Code Definition of SMSF benefit structure A An SMSF is an accumulation fund if the SMSF provides its members with a benefit which is the total of: • specifically defined contributions to the SMSF • plus • earnings on those contributions minus any costs attributed to the member.
-An SMSF of this type must use code A, even if the SMSF or any of its accounts is supporting a super income stream benefit. accounts is supporting a super income stream benefit.
+Code Definition of SMSF benefit structure A An SMSF is an accumulation fund if the SMSF provides its members with a benefit which is the total of: • specifically defined contributions to the SMSF • plus • earnings on those contributions • minus • any costs attributed to the member.
+An SMSF of this type must use code A, even if the SMSF or any of its accounts is supporting a super income stream benefit.
 D An SMSF is a defined benefit fund if the SMSF: was paying a 'defined benefit pension' to a member before 12 May 2004, and pays its members a benefit worked out from a formula that includes the years of membership in the SMSF, and the average salary level over a specific time.
 E An SMSF is a hybrid fund if it has a combination of both accumulation and defined benefit members.

-C Does the fund trust deed allow acceptance of the Government's Super Co-contribution and Low Income Super Contribution?
+C Does the fund trust deed allow acceptance of the government's Super Co-contribution and Low Income Super Amounts?